ipeis/HMCTuning/README.md

 ```
 This will run the gradient-based optimization algorithm that tunes the hyperparameters using Variational Inference.

-### Example
+## Example

-In the following gif you can observe a simple example on how effective is the training algorithm.
+In the following gif you can observe a simple example on how effective is the training algorithm for a wave-shaped density.
 Horizontal scaling is automatically increased during training to inflate the proposal for covering the density.

 ![Alt Text](assets/gifs/training_wave.gif)